RujutaGandhi/rujutagandhi.github.io/babu_learns_gujarati/README.md

 **Praise should be heard, not read.** Text praise at the bottom added noise without value for a non-reader.
 Babu speaking the praise aloud is more impactful and keeps the screen clean.

-**Stars = words, not quality score.** Originally 1–3 stars for quiz performance.
+**Stars = words, not quality score.** Originally 1-3 stars for quiz performance.
 Changed to 1 star per word learned (5 words = 5 stars) — concrete and genuinely rewarding to a child.

 **No duplicate stars.** Once a stack is complete, replaying it should not inflate the star count.
-A simple `alreadyDone` flag in localStorage solved this cleanly.
+A simple alreadyDone flag in localStorage solved this cleanly.

-**Stack icon should reflect content.** Using `stack.cards[0].emoji` as the stack icon (🍎 for Everyday Fruits, 🥥 for Tropical) is more informative than a generic placeholder.
+**Send native script to TTS, not romanization.** ElevenLabs was receiving "Safarjan" and guessing pronunciation.
+Sarvam receives "સફરજન" and knows exactly how to say it.
+The quality difference is significant.

+**Backend proxies protect API keys without a full server.** Supabase Edge Functions are lightweight Deno functions — no cold start problem, no server to maintain, free tier sufficient for V2.1.
+The Sarvam key and Supabase service key never leave the server.

 ### Technical Decisions

-**ElevenLabs over Sarvam for V1.** ElevenLabs has no native Gujarati voice, but `eleven_multilingual_v2` handles romanized Gujarati (Safarjan, Kelun, Keri) reasonably well with a custom voice.
-Sarvam is the right long-term upgrade (true Gujarati phonemes), but ElevenLabs gets V1 to market faster.

-**API key exposure is acceptable at demo scale.** A static HTML file cannot read `.env` files — the key must be in the JS.
-Mitigated by setting a monthly character cap in the ElevenLabs dashboard.
-Pre-generating all 45 MP3s is the V2 fix: no key ships to the browser at all.

-**`async/await` for audio.** The ElevenLabs call is async — the browser waits for the network response before playing.
-The fallback to Web Speech API ensures the app works even without a valid key.

-**Single-file architecture.** The entire app is one HTML file.
-No bundler, no npm, no server.
-GitHub Pages deployment is a single `git push`, and there's zero infrastructure to maintain for V1.

-**localStorage for all state.** No auth, no database in V1.
-Progress, stars, flags, and the script toggle all persist in the browser.
-Sufficient for a single-device child app.
+**Sarvam Bulbul v3 over ElevenLabs for V2.1.** Bulbul v3 is trained on Indian languages and handles Gujarati script natively.
+ElevenLabs required romanized input and produced a non-Gujarati accent.
+The switch was the single most impactful quality improvement in V2.1.

+**Supabase Edge Functions as the backend proxy.** No separate server needed — the Edge Functions live inside the existing Supabase project.
+Two functions handle everything: one for fetching cards, one for proxying TTS.
+Secrets are stored as Supabase environment variables and never exposed to the browser.

+**RLS on with a public read policy.** The flashcards table has Row Level Security enabled with a single SELECT policy for all users.
+The anon key cannot write, delete, or access any other table.
+The service role key (used inside the Edge Function) has full access but never reaches the browser.

+**Flashcard content in Supabase, not hardcoded JS.** Moving from 45 hardcoded cards to 95 database rows was the right call for a portfolio piece.
+New words can be added through the Supabase dashboard.
+The table schema supports all 6 topics dynamically.

+**Topic card UI generated dynamically.** renderTopicCards() loops over whatever topics come back from Supabase.
+Adding a new topic to the database automatically creates a new card on the home screen.
+The only hardcoded part is TOPIC_CONFIG — the emoji and gradient for each topic key — which is a deliberate UI design decision, not content.

 ### Design Decisions

-**Jungle home screen** (dark green gradient + floating monkey) creates an immersive, branded feel that differentiates from generic language apps.

-**Baloo 2 font** for display text — it has Indian design DNA and renders Indic character sets naturally.

-**Brown skin tone emojis** (🧒🏽, 👩🏽, 👦🏽) throughout the Family topic — representation matters for diaspora children.

-**Gujarati praise first on reward screen** — Gujarati comes before English to reinforce that it is the primary language, not a novelty.

-**Locked stacks show only 🔒** — no text explanation needed.
-Young children understand visual locks.
+**Jungle green background on all screens.** Extending the dark green gradient to the card and quiz screens creates a consistent, immersive jungle feel.
+The light cream background on quiz screens was causing white text to be invisible — the fix also improved brand consistency.

+**Round icon buttons replace labeled audio buttons.** The 🔄 🔊 ✓ button row is more intuitive for children than "Hear Babu" and "Slow" text labels.
+The colors reinforce meaning: orange for review, green for learned.

+**Topic name translation below English label.** Showing "Fal" under "Fruits" on the home screen gives children and parents immediate cultural context.
+Switching to Gujarati script mode shows "ફળ" instead — consistent with the script toggle behavior throughout the app.

 ---